Frankenberg, Hesse: Heyday

-The new community grew quickly, underpinned by a healthy merchant and craftsman class.
+The new municipality grew quickly, underpinned by a healthy merchant and craftsman class.
 It was a sign of the growing prosperity that already in 1286, after the church dependence of Geismar had been broken, building work began on the great Marienkirche (Church of Mary) – now known as the Liebfrauenkirche – which was built using the Elisabethkirche in Marburg as a model.
 Frankenberg buyers and sellers broadly fostered trade links, as witnessed not only by the weekly markets, but also by the four yearly fairs.
 The economic upswing also afforded a quick upward cultural development.
 Already in the 13th century, Frankenberg had a town school (Lateinschule), which reached its greatest heights about 1500.
 Onto the church, which had been completed in 1353, the Marienkapelle (Mary's Chapel) was built between 1370 and 1380, one of Thyle von Frankenberg's masterworks.

 New Town's founding

 The steady population growth brought the need for a bigger town, and so, on the Landgrave's initiative, the New Town was established at the foot of the mountain towards the Eder.
 It rose along the Siegener Straße (a commercial road), even having its own administration, although it was still under the Old Town's church and court, and had no marketplace of its own.
 Only in 1556 was it united with the Old Town into one municipality.